XanderPENG/matsim-xp/README.md

 # matsim-xp

-This repository contains models and scenarios using MATSim, developed by @Xander Peng.
+This repository contains models and scenarios using MATSim, developed by **Xander Peng**.

 ## Features